-What is the Procure to Pay (P2P) Process?
+What is the Procure to Pay Process?

-The Procure to Pay (P2P) process is the workflow individuals and teams go through to request, source, purchase, and ultimately pay for the goods and services they need.
+The end-to-end Procure to Pay (P2P) process is the workflow individuals and teams go through to request, source, purchase, and ultimately pay for the goods and services they need.
 It’s highly structured, spanning procurement and finance teams, to ensure organizations have complete visibility and control over how their money is spent, how their payments are made, and which suppliers they work with.

 Steps in the Procure to Pay Business Process